Digestive Disorders in Dogs

 A couple of people have reported success using Primal Defense or Primal Defense Ultra soil-based probiotics from Garden of Life when nothing else worked.
 Also available at Amazon.
 I'd be interested in hearing about other people's experience with these products (my contact information is at the bottom of the page).

 - Add pumpkin to the food.
 Pumpkin helps by absorbing the liquid in the system and adds fiber to help firm the stool.
 Canned pumpkin (not pumpkin pie mix) works fine.
 Use small amounts only, as too much can actually lead to loose stools.
 Sweet potatoes are also supposed to help.
+See below for more info on fiber.

 - Applesauce contains pectin, a soluble fiber that can help stop diarrhea.
 Some diarrhea medications may contain kaolin and pectin (Kaopectate no longer contains either, see below).
 As with pumpkin, too much can cause problems.
+See below for more info on fiber.

 - Cabbage juice is also recommended for soothing and helping to stop diarrhea.